 30 Essential Tips to Document your Content Marketing Workflow — Part 3

-In a recent webinar by Content Marketing Institute, Matt Heinz, CEO of Heinz Marketing, and Heather Hurst, director of corporate marketing at Workfront, gave expert advice on documenting content marketing workflows.
+In a recent webinar by Content Marketing Institute, Matt Heinz, CEO of Heinz Marketing, and Heather Hurst, director of corporate marketing at Workfront, gave expert advice on documenting Agile workflows.

 Matt Heinz: Related to communication, I think smart communication is feedback.
 It’s improvement of the processes and systems that we’re using.
 I guarantee you that once you create and launch a feedback process, or just a request process, there will be adjustments of that over time.